MonashAPS/cq23-game-server/docs/boundary.md

 * position: Unlike other objects in the game, the boundary will have a json array as its position value with 4 elements.
 Each of those 4 elements will be another json array containing the position of each of the vertex of the boundary.
 For more information on the map, please refer to [Map](map.md)

 * velocity: Similar to the position field, this will be a json array with 4 elements where each element is the velocity of its corresponding wall of the boundary. (i.e. `[x_speed, y_speed]`)

-* hp: This is the health points of this object.
-The health points of powerups would generally be `"inf"` indicating that you cannot destroy them by shooting at them.